stjudecloud/docs/docs/guides/tools/pecan-pie.md

 ## Advanced options

-The "Advanced option" panel lets you customize the behavior of th
+The "Advanced option" panel lets you customize the behavior of the
 pipeline:

-* Gene list: Pick a gene list from the pulldown, this filters your variants to genes in the specified list.
-This option is required and turned on automatically if your uploaded file is 2 megabyte or larger.
+* Gene list: Pick a gene list from the pulldown.
+This filters your variants to genes in the specified list.
+This option is required and turned on automatically if your uploaded file is 2 megabytes or larger.
 See the [frequently asked questions](#frequently-asked-questions) for more information.
 This option reduces the variant processing burden on PIE by removing variants that will not be assigned a medal in any case because